ICU4X Datagen

 You now just need to tell leptos_i18n

-what provider to use, for that you first need to impl IcuDataProvider
+what provider to use.
+For that, you first need to implement IcuDataProvider

-for you provider, you can do it manually as it is straight forward, but the lib comes with a derive macro:
+for your provider.
+You can do it manually as it is straightforward, but the lib comes with a derive macro:

 And then pass it to the set_icu_data_provider